-The process of editing and existing Geo Map is pretty much the same, only you will be modifying and existing record, adding or changing the values with which it was created.
-This can be to change the regulation to a certain map after adding new Regulations in the system.
+The process of editing an existing Geo Map is the same; only you will be modifying an existing record, adding or changing the values with which it was created.
+This can be used to change the regulation to a specific map after adding new Regulations in the system.

 Geo IP Exceptions

 If required, you may add Geo IP Exceptions to the system.
 For example: if you know that an IP address range for a particular company should be in Canada instead of the United States, you can configure a range of IP addresses accordingly.
 You can add as many Exceptions as you want.
 If you have access to the IP of the different companies that deal with you, then you can have exceptions that treat every request from an employee of that company with a specific country.